 Storage Speed and Efficiency

 I have already described that the smooth and flawless performance depends on the storage speed.
-Hence, speed plays a major factor to consider while buying disc storage for your PC.
+Hence, speed plays a major factor to consider while buying the disc storage for your PC.

 The SSD holds the best data transfer speeds in both read ^ write operations.
 An SSD provides almost thrice the read and write speeds compared to an HDD.
-The SSD takes half the time to boot the Operating System as compared to a 7200rpm HDD.
+The SSD takes half the time to booth the Operating System as compared to a 7200rpm HDD.
 However, if an SSHD is considered, this storage’s read & write speed lies between the former two.

 SSD definitely provides much faster speeds than an HDD, but extra speed comes with extra money.
 HDD is the least expensive storage solution, and you buy almost twice the HDD storage at the same price as an SSD.
 Hence the HDD is the most budget-friendly solution.
 However, if you want to buy storage that is faster than HDDs, SSHDs come into play.
 The SSHD storage costs are similar to HDD one, with a slight storage compromise and increment in speeds and performance.